maxzheng/great-life-guide/double.md

    vertical thinking and so can't come up with out-of-the-box ideas easily.
 2. **Try abstracting the problem in different ways or more generically**.
 What you see may not be what it seems.
-   Something that looks like a square outline may be just 4 lines, and then the 4 lines may be just many dots, and so the square is actually just many dots in the shape of a square outline.
-Once you find the base abstraction, then you can solve the problem differently.
+   Something that looks like a square outline may be just 4 lines, and then the 4 lines may be just many dots, and so the square is actually made of many dots in the shape of a square outline.
+Once you find the base abstraction, then you can solve the problem in different ways.
 3. **Search from different perspectives and in untrod paths.** While the existing solution may be good, but if you don't look around for other paths, then you will never know if there is a better one.
 So ignore the existing path and look for another one with fresh eyes, and you will be surprised.
 Or look at things backward or from another